oracle-livelabs/oml/oml4py-adb/embd-python/embd-python.md

 Estimated Time: 20 minutes

 ### About Embedded Python Execution
-Embedded Python Execution enables you to run user-defined Python functions in Python engines spawned in the Oracle Autonomous Database environment.
+Embedded Python Execution enables you to run user-defined Python functions in Python engines spawned in the Oracle Autonomous AI Database environment.
 These engines run alongside an OML Notebooks Python interpreter session.

 The OML4Py Embedded Python Execution functions are:

-* `oml.do_eval`&mdash;Calls a Python function in Python engines spawned by the Oracle Autonomous Database environment.
+* `oml.do_eval`&mdash;Calls a Python function in Python engines spawned by the Oracle Autonomous AI Database environment.
 * `oml.group_apply`&mdash;Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition.
 * `oml.index_apply`&mdash;Calls a Python function multiple times, passing in a unique index of the invocation to the user-defined function.
 * `oml.row_apply`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set.